Empowering People, Launching lives

 Over the years he has steadily built up more skills and reached a point where he is able to communicate his vocational aspirations effectively, as well as his preference for how he wants to live.

-At Post-19 we want to see young adults with autism prepared for adulthood with a skill-set that enables them to have choice and control over where and how they live.
+At Post-19 we want to see autistic young adults prepared for adulthood with a skill-set that enables them to have choice and control over where and how they live.
 When Adam made the decision that he wanted to live independently, he and his family worked hard to achieve this, involving the joined up working of social care, the disability charity Yarrow, and BeyondAutism.

 “Adam’s teachers have equipped Adam with the vital independence skills he needed over the years,” says Adam’s mother.
 “They were thoroughly involved every step of the way to plan his transition into his new flat and adult life.”

 Living independently, local to his family but in his own environment is incredibly important to Adam.
 He is supported by care staff, who help facilitate his choices and ensure he remains in control of how he wants to live.
 This has been made possible by ensuring Adam is able to communicate with those around him – particularly around his needs and desires.
 He continues to improve his communication, and develop his independent living skills, to further reduce the amount of care support required and ensure his life continues to flourish.

-Adam’s journey shows how specific teaching methods, alongside determined individuals and joined-up agency working, can be successful in achieving the right outcomes for young adults with autism.
+Adam’s journey shows how specific teaching methods, alongside determined individuals and joined-up agency working, can be successful in achieving the right outcomes for autistic young adults.